KajToet/blindboy/README.md

 ## BlindBoy to do

+Blindboy is customized to each game.
+I wonder which game I should start with.

 -  A diff tool to compare savestates/RAM
 -  A regex tool to find savestate/RAM changes
 -  Specify framerate